 Water Resources (WRS).

-Students may select from one of these Specializations, or may select no specialization.
+Students may select from one of these concentrations, or may select no concentration.

-Engineering for International Development ( )
+Engineering for International Development ( EFD )

 This concentration acknowledges coursework and international field experience in the area of engineering for international development that considers issues of sustainable development, water, sanitation, and health (WaSH), gender and society.
 This graduate concentration requires: 2) coursework in global health, applied anthropology (medical, environmental, and development), and Water, Sanitation, Hygiene (WaSH) engineering, 2) a development-focused research component; and 3) a long-term overseas field experience in sustainable development as a WaSH engineer, which in most cases will form part of the basis of the student’s dissertation.
 The international field experience allows a student to remain enrolled as a full-time student (with zero-tuition/fees) and gain development experience serving with the Peace Corps and non-governmental Development Organizations.
 Graduates are competitive for employment in the global WaSH development field.